How Often Should You Appraise Antiques? Insurance, Estate, Tax

 Gift, donation, and other tax assignments may need fair market value and report language that differs from insurance replacement value.

-A prior report can help with identification and provenance, but the appraiser may still need current analysis anchored to the required valuation date.
+A prior report can help with identification and provenance, but the appraiser may still need analysis anchored to the required date.

 If a CPA, attorney, executor, or trustee will rely on the report, confirm the required date, value definition, and filing context before ordering the appraisal.

 Antiques markets do not move evenly.
-Some categories remain stable for years, while others change quickly because of collector demand, condition sensitivity, supply, or a shift in taste.
+Some categories sit still for years.
+Others change quickly because of taste, scarcity, condition sensitivity, provenance, or collector demand.

 Refresh the appraisal when recent comparable sales point to a materially different value range than the old report.